'Parallel genome assembly' - COMP 396 Undergraduate Research Project Application Form

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.

-Grading scheme (The final report must be worth at least 50% of final grade): Weekly meetings: 50%; Final report: 50%
+Grading scheme (The final report must be worth at least 50% of final grade): Weekly meetings with supervisor: 50%; Final report: 50%.

 How students can apply: Bring a printed copy of this application form and your advising transcript to me during office hours.